This example demonstrates a Queue Worker process that polls the default queue for jobs, and how to enqueue jobs for this Queue Worker.

 Done Installing Proletarian Database

-You can uninstall the example database with make examples.db.uninstall
+You can uninstall the example database with make examples.db.uninstall, and

 Please note that while the database install script allows for customization of